kensanata/bitlbee-mastodon/doc/HELP.md

 > **&lt;kensanata&gt;** No!
 Just no!
 > **&lt;root&gt;** You: [09] [CW: capitalism] \*NSFW\* No!
 Just no!

 When mentioning people in your toots, make sure to qualify them appropriately.
-Example:

 > **&lt;somebody&gt;** I'm using @kensanata@octodon.social's Mastodon plugin for Bitlbee.